top of page

 Decide if it makes sense to initially hire contractors or freelancers to fill certain roles, which can be a flexible and cost-effective solution while the business is still scaling.

 Asking these questions will help you clarify the strategy you need to use when you want to build a product team.
 If you still find yourself needing support with figuring out your hiring needs, explore our startup resources that have been game changing for founders at a range of growth stages.
+For 1:1 support turning your reflections into a hiring strategy, book a time with a member of our team!

 • Instagram